 By the time I got home after midnight, I was moving from puzzled to pissed.
 Because it began to dawn on me that determining the “truth” of this situation was neither possible nor material to what was now happening.
-There were two ways this could play out and neither was about any kind of objective truth.
+Hope Solo Racism.
+There were two ways those words could play out and neither was about any kind of objective truth.
 Both were simply exercises in public relations followed to their natural and inevitable conclusions.

 The first scenario was that Solo would wake up the next morning with a cooler head and admit through a team spokesman that she used a poor choice of words to express her frustration with the match.
 And we would basically say “No problem, these things happen.”
 I sent an email to my buddy Shawn, the GM of the Beat, requesting a formal retraction and copied Fitz Johnson.
 I also forwarded the email to the league office, requesting a fine and suspension to Solo for material damage to the Breakers reputation and business if the retraction was not forthcoming.
 I wasn’t optimistic.

 The second scenario was bad.
 In this scenario, Hope doubled down in the morning and stuck to her story.
 At that point, the Beat organization would have no choice but to back their star.
 That’s the code.
 And the Breakers would have no choice but to issue some sort of carefully worded statement about abhorring racism in all its forms, thus implicitly admitting something must have happened.
 Our only option would be to say we were very concerned and would take steps to make sure this – whatever this was – would never happen again.